pritesh-shrivastava/pritesh-shrivastava.github.io/_pages/about.md

 This website is powered by <a href="http://jekyllrb.com">Jekyll</a> & Github Pages, which were surprisingly pretty simple to use.
 The theme is
-<a href="https://github.com/pages-themes/hacker">Hacker</a> which is provided by Jekyll.
+<a href="https://mmistakes.github.io/minimal-mistakes/">Minimal Mistakes</a> which is free and compatible with Github Pages as a remote theme.
 To know more about these tools, check out this great
 <a href="http://jmcglone.com/guides/github-pages/">guide</a>.